 Website Traffic Analytics Software: LinkedIn Ltd. Insight tag

 Registered office: 1000 West Maude Avenue Sunnyvale, CA 94085 United States

-Pursuant to Article 4 of the GDPR, a personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+Pursuant to Article 4 of the GDPR, a personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.
 In the case of a personal data breach, the Company shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the competent supervisory authority, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons.
 When the personal data breach is likely to result in a high risk to the rights and freedoms of natural persons, the Company shall communicate the personal data breach to the Data Subject without undue delay.
 As part of such communication, the Company describes the nature of the personal data breach using clear and plain language, communicates information as well as measures taken.

 1. Right to receive information:

 The right to receive clear and transparent information is a fundamental right of the Data Subject.
 At the Data Subject’s request, the Company takes appropriate measures to provide the data subject with information on the processing of personal data, the circumstances of processing and the rights the Data Subject is entitled to, in a concise, easily accessible and easy to understand form and using clear and plain language.

 2. Right of access by the Data Subject: